guillermoadc87/PlacesVisited/README.md

 ```$ sudo gem install cocoapods```

-With CocoPods installed, you can proceed to installing the pods that the project needs like this:
+With CocoPods installed, you can proceed to installing the pods like this:

 ```$ pod install```